-For starters, muzzleloaders are used in many of the aforementioned historical reenactments.
-Furthermore, many modern hunters prefer using muzzleloaders because they feel more connected to the art of hunting as sportsmen compared to using modern guns, which create unparalleled advantages for the hunter – be it accuracy boosting features, fiber optic sights, or the simplicity of cartridge-based ammunition.
+For starters, the muzzleloader community is alive and well, filled with passionate enthusiasts.
+These folks are such proponents of the rifle that many use them in the aforementioned historical reenactments.
+Furthermore, many modern hunters prefer using muzzleloaders because they feel more connected to the art of hunting as sportsmen than using more modern guns or a centerfire rifle, which create unparalleled advantages for the hunter – be it accuracy boosting features, fiber optic sights, or the simplicity of cartridge-based ammunition.

-Muzzleloaders require you to load powder and a shot into the barrel of a rifle after each shot.
+Muzzleloaders require you to load loose powder and a shot into the barrel of a rifle after each shot.
 This requires more time, patience, and care.
-Hunters who use muzzleloaders enjoy the challenge, and a successful hunt with one of these rifles can make for one of the best hunting experiences.

 They’re not for everyone, but they can be quite effective and really connect you with the history of the sport of hunting.

-No two muzzleloader rifles are alike, which means you should pay attention to a few key factors before making a final purchasing decision.
+No two modern muzzleloaders are alike, which means you should pay attention to a few key factors before making a final purchasing decision.

 Your rifle’s ignition system basically dictates how the gun ignites the powder inside the barrel.
 Flintlock ignition systems are the oldest in the world, but they require the most finesse.
 Flint strikes a hinged cover on the rifle’s pan as soon as you pull the trigger, which makes sparks that ignite the powder inside the barrel.

 Caplock or sidelock ignition systems have been around since the 1800s.
 They don’t require flint or priming powder, so they’re a little easier to use.
-Instead, they rely on using percussion caps inside the rifle’s nipple.
+Instead, they use a percussion cap inside the rifle’s nipple.
 Hammers strike those caps and cause sparks to travel to the main charge to ignite the bullet.